Amsterdam/dso-api/README.md

     docker compose -f docker-compose.yml -f docker-compose.debug.yml up -d
 ```

+In your `.vscode` folder, copy the `launch.example.json` to `launch.json` and the
+`tasks.example.json` to `tasks.json`.
+Ensure that the paths are matching with what you
+have (especially packages in your virtualenv).

 Start the debugger through the Run and Debug menu.
 The debugger is called "Python Debugger:
 Remote Attach".
 You can now add breakpoints.